litmuschaos/litmus-docs/website/docs/user-guides/observe-workflow.md

 ## View logs of individual nodes

-The user can click on the nodes to get the logs of that particular step.
+you can click on the nodes to get the logs of that particular step.
 If the revert-chaos step is disabled, the complete logs are available which include the runner pod logs and the chaos logs.

 <figure>
 <img src={require('../assets/user-guides/injecting-fault/observe-workflow/running-workflow-with-logs.png').default} alt="Workflow Runs Podtato Head workflow with Logs" />